mousepawmedia/devdocs/repomaster/source/index.rst

 prior sections.

 You should also **read source material**.
 We are doing our best to summarize, but further useful information can be found on our source links.
+Thus, you should **thoroughly read the material on source links**, with one exception.
+If a source link has an asterisk at the beginning (i.e. `*Some Huge Documentation (Example)`), this means you don't have to read through the link, as it is likely exhaustive.
+However, in that case, you should still skim it, and bookmark the source for further reference.

 Table of Contents
 ===================================